dotnet/csharpstandard/standard/basic-concepts.md

 ***Application termination*** returns control to the execution environment.

-If the return type of the application’s entry point method is `int`, the value returned serves as the application’s ***termination status code***.
+If the return type of the application's entry point method is `int` or `System.Threading.Tasks.Task<int>`, the value of the `int` returned serves as the application's ***termination status code***.
 The purpose of this code is to allow communication of success or failure to the execution environment.

-If the return type of the entry point method is `void`, reaching the right brace (`}`) that terminates that method, or executing a `return` statement that has no expression, results in a termination status code of `0`.
+If the return type of the entry point method is `void` or `System.Threading.Tasks.Task`, reaching the right brace (`}`) that terminates that method, or executing a `return` statement that has no expression, results in a termination status code of `0`.
 If the entry point method terminates due to an exception ([§20.4](exceptions.md#204-how-exceptions-are-handled)), the exit code is implementation-specific.
 Additionally, the implementation may provide alternative APIs for specifying the exit code.

 Whether or not finalizers ([§14.13](classes.md#1413-finalizers)) are run as part of application termination is implementation-specific.